Baileyd18/NBA-Player-Impact-and-Value-Dashboard-2025-26/README.md

 - Adjusted using True Shooting % and Usage Rate
 - Incorporates OBPM and DBPM for offensive and defensive context
-- Rewards players who combine efficient scoring with meaningful offensive and defensive responsibility
+- Rewards players with meaningful offensive and defensive responsibility

 ### Value Score